 Everyday, Google search finds more “humane” ways to interact with its users and provide more direct answers.
 With all the strings attached, appearing in the answer boxes is a way new level in the search industry and understanding them shouldn’t be just a recreational hobby but a must if you want your site to be known and ranked the best possible.

 SERP landscape has changed a lot, you can see that just by looking at some SEO stats, and mostly because of the highly technological progress, Artificial Intelligence included, of course.
+Of course, advanced SEO tools like ours and other free SEO tools can help out in this situation.
 The artificial intelligence process suggests that the line between intelligent machines and people blurs most when a puree is made of that identity.
 No matter how much we’d like everything to be standardized, in the search industry results are not based directly on exact rules.

 Rich snippets might be quite controversial as the Google Search user interface lets Google’s users view and copy content without visiting the content provider’s website.
 It can also has a big impact on dwell time.
 In addition to losing organic traffic, webmasters or content marketers might be also a bit “upset” with the fact that their perfectly well-functioning website doesn’t appear in the answer box while some broken site that doesn’t exist anymore is taking up the space .
 Double ouch for Google answer boxes!